 "We would like to begin today's meeting by acknowledging that the Town of Georgina is located over lands originally used and occupied by the First Peoples of the Williams Treaties First Nations and other Indigenous Peoples and thank them for sharing this land.
-We would also like to acknowledge the Chippewa's of Georgina Island First Nation as our close neighbour and friend, one with which we strive to build a cooperative and respectful relationship."
+We would also like to acknowledge the Chippewas of Georgina Island First Nation as our close neighbour and friend, one with which we strive to build a cooperative and respectful relationship."

-2. ROLL CALL AND ELECTION OF CHAIR AND VICE CHAIR
+2. ROLL CALL

-The following Committee members were in attendance: Terry Russell, Chair Denise Roy, Vice Chair Krista Barclay Wei Hwa Allan Morton Councillor Frank Sebo
+The following Committee members were in attendance: Terry Russell, Chair Denise Roy, Vice Chair (arrived 7:10 PM) Wei Hwa Allan Morton Councillor Frank Sebo